-The Committee on Directors and Governance of the Board of Directors has recommended and our full Board of Directors has nominated Martin R. Benante, S. Marce Fuller, Dr. Allen A. Kozinski, Carl G. Miller, William B. Mitchell, John R. Myers, John B. Nathman, Dr. William W. Sihler, and Albert E. Smith, each currently serving Directors, to be elected to the Board each for a one year term.
-Pursuant to the Company's Restated Certificate of Incorporation, the Board acting through a majority of Directors increased its membership by electing John B. Nathman as a Director on February 5, 2008.
-The Committee on Directors and Governance used the services of a third-party executive search firm to assist in identifying and evaluating Mr. Nathman as a nominee for Director.
+The Committee on Directors and Governance of the Board of Directors has recommended and our full Board of Directors has nominated Martin R. Benante, S. Marce Fuller, Dr. Allen A. Kozinski, Carl G. Miller, William B. Mitchell, John R. Myers, John B. Nathman, Dr. William W. Sihler, and Albert E. Smith, each currently serving Directors, to be elected to the Board for a one year term.
 Each nominee has indicated his or her willingness to serve.
 In the event that any nominee should become unavailable for election, the persons named in the proxy may vote for the election of a substitute nominee.